-Google recently reorganized their cocoapods offerings, moving stuff like their analytics package back into its own pod and deprecating the Google pod in the process.
+Google recently reorganized their Cocoapods offerings, moving components like their analytics package back into its own pod and deprecating the

 It would have been a good time to redo their integration docs as well, but unfortunately, they are still outdated and incomplete.